B.S. in Organizational Leadership and Learning

 College of Education and Human Development

-Welcome to the CardinOLL Ambassador program page!
-The Ambassadors are Alumni from both the B.S.
+Welcome to the CardinOLL Ambassador page!
+The Ambassadors are Alumni and current students from both the B.S.
 Organizational Leadership and B.S.
 Healthcare Leadership programs.
-They are ready to correspond with you via email and answer questions you have about the program, time management tips, faculty and more.
+They are volunteers who are ready to correspond with you via email and answer questions you have about the program, tips, and more.
+In addition to serving as ambassadors, they participate in professional development, mentorship and networking opportunities throughout the year.

 Erin Baughman